| |

 on fruits, teachings, practices and doctrines.
 The right to judge man’s

-# 6 Ordering the Holy Spirit -This is one
+heart motivation belongs to God alone. # 6 Ordering the Holy Spirit -This is one

 of the most troubling aspects of this movement, and can be commonly seen